 - When do these events take place?
 Every month, on the 2nd Saturday of the month, all day from 8:30am to 4:30pm.
 Crazy, right?
 Not so much.
 When you see how much learning you experience at one of these, you'll see why it's worth getting out of bed.

 Note: 16 people showed up in snow storm for the December 2013 workshop.
+On average, slightly more than half the attendees are returning attendees.

 - Where are these events?
 Always the same place; the Forge, downstairs at 1327 Jones Dr, Ann Arbor (same building as the Tech Brewery).